Balint-H/modular-agents/modular-agents/mujoco/EditEnvironments/README.md

 # Edit Environments

+This assembly contains tools to modify the training environments.

+- Exporting a MuJoCo mesh (script *Editor/MjMeshExporter*).
+Pressing right click on the root of the hierarchy that you want to export will export it in the folder Assets > Resources

+- Tweaking a ragdoll can be done using the *MjRagdollTweaker*

+- Adding a prefix to the name of all relevant objects in a hierarchy can be done with the *Prefixer*

-The scripts in this package are used to modify the training environments.
-For example, they allow changing the names of the parts of a ragdolls to match a hierarchy given by a skeleton used in an animation.
+- Changing the names of the parts of a ragdolls to match a hierarchy given by a skeleton used in an animation can be done with *BodyNameMatcher*

-They also allow modifying a ragdoll to match the joint positions and rotations of a  skeleton  in a given pose (see below).
+- Scaling a ragdoll to match a given skeleton can be done using the *ScalingInspector*. (see below for more details on doing this).

+All the previous scripts have a custom editor to access the main functionality.
+The scaling can also be done  using the *MjScalingEditorWindow*.

 ## MuJoCo Humanoid Scaling